 How do I remove it?

-All that is required to remove Malware is locating the scripts, deleting them, and then save the changes.
-The complicated (and frankly, tedious) part is locating every location that the scripts have been placed - if it’s in one place, chances are there are many other affected areas.
+All that is required to remove Malware is locating the scripts, deleting them, and then saving the changes.
+The complicated (and frankly, tedious) part is identifying every location that the scripts have been placed - if it’s in one place, chances are there are many other affected areas.

 Here's a list of a few common names of malicious scripts to look out for: